mathjax/MathJax-docs/web/components/index.rst

 while still making it possible to only download the parts that you need.
-There are individual components for the various input and output processors in MathJax, for the individual TeX extensions, for the contextual menu, for the various font selections, and for other specialized pieces, such as the MathJax contextual menu and the assistive technology support.
+There are individual components for the various input and output processors in MathJax, for the individual TeX extensions, for the various font selections, and for other specialized pieces, such as the MathJax contextual menu and the assistive technology support.
 These can be mixed and matched in whatever combinations you need.

 There are some obvious combinations of components; for example, TeX input together with SVG output, or MathML input with CommonHTML output.
-MathJax provides a number of these common combinations as complete packages that contain everything you need to run mathjax in your page in a single file, though you can also configure additional extensions to be loaded as well, and MathJax may autoload other components when they are needed.
+MathJax provides a number of these common combinations as complete packages that contain almost everything you need to run mathjax in your page in a single file, though you can also configure additional extensions to be loaded as well, and MathJax may autoload other components when they are needed.

 .. note::